acumos/system-integration/docs/z2a/installation-guide.rst

 To execute Flow-2, we will use a VM-based host for command & control.
 Here are the steps to execute `z2a` Flow-2.

-  NOTE: You MAY require sudo access on the command & control VM to allow you to install git
+  NOTE: You MAY require sudo access on the command & control VM to allow you to install `git`
   NOTE: ``/usr/local/bin`` is a required element in your $PATH

-1. Login to the VM
+1. Login to the command and control VM
 2. Install `git` distributed version-control tool
 3. For RPM-based distributions such as RHEL/CentOS, execute the `yum` command, shown below:
 4. For Debian-based distributions such as Ubuntu, execute the `apt-get` command, shown below: